top of page

 DISENGAGE is Famous!
 (OK, not really)

-DeleteMe gave DISENGAGE: Opting Out—and Finding New Options—to Reclaim Your Life from Spammers, Scammers, Intrusive Marketers and Big Tech a shout-out today in the article "23andMe Bankruptcy & Data Privacy" in their Incognito newsletter.
+DeleteMe’s Incognito newsletter, which covers digital privacy and data protection tips, recently featured DISENGAGE in the article "23andMe Bankruptcy & Data Privacy."
 The article offers of great information and advice on how to protect yourself from the selling/sharing/leaking of your DNA info.

-In more news, Critial Future Tech interviewed me for their podcast.
+In more news, I was interviewed on the Critical Future Tech podcast, where we discussed online privacy, surveillance capitalism, and escaping Big Tech's grasp.
 You can listen or read the transcript here.
-We talk about how protecting your data isn't "hiding," why people with privilege should seek out alternative devices and apps, why Disengaging spans the political spectrum, and more.
+We talked about how protecting your data isn't "hiding," why people with privilege should seek out alternative devices and apps, why Disengaging spans the political spectrum, and more.

 How to Verify via Text Without Revealing Your Phone Number